Filing an Auto Insurance Claim (A Complete Guide)

 This way, you can be prepared before you get into an accident.
 If you aren’t aware of what information you need to collect and how to submit a claim, you could make a mistake that costs you.

-So stick with us as we go through must-know information on how to collect information after an accident and how to submit it to your insurer.
+So stick with us as we go through must-know information on how to collect information after an accident, how to file an insurance claim if someone hit your car, and how to submit it to your insurer.

 What steps should I take after an accident?